Latest Support News 31/07/2020: Xtractor for Windows 10

 - Your teacher will be informed of the upload and can mark the video, giving you a percentage score and feedback comments to say what worked well and what would be even better if.

 Currently for Windows users, you can download and install our latest version of Xtractor from here.
 You can record your performances from a digital instrument with General MIDI, using either a USB cable or MIDI connections, depending on your instrument.
 This generally works very well for keyboards and drums especially.
-For guitar and bass, you are more likley to need to use the Gigajam Online Tutor Video Service.
+For guitar and bass, you are more likely to need to use the Online Tutor Marking Video Service.

 To use Xtractor, once installed, then click the Xtractor button next to the video in your lessons.
 This downloads the backing track and you can open in Xtractor.